Since 1994, NCABR’s Rx for Science Literacy workshops have helped more than 5,655 educators from 97 of North Carolina’s 100 counties do just that.

 Friday, December 5, 2025

-Rx for Science Literacy is partnering with the Duke University School of Medicine to present Weight Management: The State-of-the-Science, Obesity, Weight Loss Medications and More, a one-day workshop featuring the updated and expanded Rx for Science Literacy curriculum at the Duke University School of Medicine in Durham.
+Rx for Science Literacy is partnering with the Duke University School of Medicine to present Weight Management: The State-of-the-Science, Obesity, Weight Loss Medications and More, a one-day virtual workshop featuring the updated and expanded Rx for Science Literacy curriculum.

 About the Workshop: This workshop will provide an overview of the Rx for Science Literacy curriculum manual, and Duke scientists will address the latest weight management research with a focus on obesity and weight loss medications.
-Each attendee will receive a copy of the updated Rx for Science Literacy curriculum manual at no cost (a $178 value).
+Attendees who register after December 1, 2025, will have the option of purchasing a copy of the updated Rx for Science Literacy curriculum manual if they wish to do so, but this is not required.
+Sub-pay reimbursement will be provided to those who registered prior to December 1, 2025.

 About the Curriculum: With generous support from the Biogen Foundation, NCABR and a team of science writers, biomedical researchers and curriculum developers comprehensively updated and expanded the Rx for Science Literacy curriculum manual in 2020.
 The updated curriculum includes a comprehensive update of all content, statistics and charts.
 The manual also includes a variety of new activities, resources, interviews with real world scientists and a new section on CRISPR and CRISPR technology.
 The manual includes chapters on nanobiotechnology, regenerative medicine and vaccines and is accompanied by resources, including a curriculum crosswalk that shows connections to the 2023 North Carolina science standards, the Next Generation Science Standards, and a reading guide aligned to the Common Core standards.